 Buy cheap, buy twice.
 That old saying applies to restaurant chairs more than almost any other piece of commercial equipment, yet most buyers still fixate on the sticker price rather than what matters: the annual cost of actually owning the thing.

-I worked as an order taker at a restaurant during my university years, and I watched the owner replace the same cheap chairs three times in two years.
-Legs snapping, backs cracking, wobbling that made customers uncomfortable.
-He thought he was saving money buying budget seating.
+During my time at university, I worked as an order taker at a restaurant.
+I saw the owner change the same cheap chairs three times in two years.
+Legs snapping, backs cracking, and wobbling that made them feel bad.
+He thought he was saving money by getting cheap seats.
 He wasn’t.

-A £25 plastic chair that needs replacing every four years costs more per year than an £80 metal bistro chair that lasts eighteen.
-But nobody does that maths at purchase time, which is why restaurants end up spending thousands more than necessary over a decade of trading.
+A £25 plastic chair, replaced every four years, is more expensive per year than an £80 all-metal bistro chair that lasts you 18.
+But you’re not doing that equation at the point of purchase – hence why restaurants end up blowing thousands more than they need for a decade’s trading.

 The Cost-Per-Year Formula